MarcusWolschon/osmeditor4android/markdown/en/Property editor.md

 If the key is "name", selection of a value from the auto complete list will add corresponding tags and if enabled in the settings, apply an appropriate preset.
 Typical use case: add a name key and start typing "mcd", select "McDonalds's" from the auto completion list and an amenity with the correct tags and name spelling will be added.

-If multiple objects with different values for the same tags are being edited, such value fields will display 'Multiple values' and the auto-complete list will contain the existign values with a count.
+If multiple objects with different values for the same tags are being edited, such value fields will display 'Multiple values' and the auto-complete list will contain the existing values with a count.
 Setting the value to a specific value will set it for all objects, an empty value will leave the values untouched.

 ### ![](../images/address.png) Add address tags